Follow

 2. Michael Jordan

-I know this might upset some Chicago fans, but I don’t think Michael Jordan is the greatest player ever.
-He’s the most famous player, possibly the most important player, and his competitive drive is unmatched.
-Jordan’s determination helped him win six championships and five MVP awards and earn All-Star appearances in every full season he played.
-His career scoring average of 30.1 points per game is the highest in NBA history, and he’s often considered one of the best defenders ever.
-However, Jordan didn’t achieve all this alone—he had another top player in Scottie Pippen and was coached by the brilliant Phil Jackson during his prime years.
-While Jordan was incredible, he had a strong supporting cast, which sets him apart from others on this list.
-And, for fun, did you know the 2013 Seattle Seahawks had the best defense in NFL history?
+I know this might upset some Chicago fans, but I don’t believe Michael Jordan is the greatest player ever.
+He’s undoubtedly the most famous, possibly the most important, and his competitive drive was second to none.
+His relentless determination led to six championships, five MVP awards, and All-Star selections in every full season he played.
+With a career scoring average of 30.1 points per game—the highest in NBA history—he’s also regarded as one of the greatest defenders ever.
+However, Jordan didn’t do it alone.
+He had Scottie Pippen, another elite player, and was coached by the brilliant Phil Jackson during his prime.

 1. LeBron James